A study of liquid argon detector's $n$/$\gamma$ discrimination capability with PMT or SiPM readout: Introduction

 \section{Introduction}

-Liquid argon (LAr) has been widely used in dark matter direct searching experiments~\cite{DarkSide-20k, Deap2008} and neutrino properties studying experiments~\cite{Gerda, DUNE1, nEXO}.
-The excellent pulse shape discrimination (PSD) capability of LAr detector can significantly lower the background event rate caused by overwhelming electron recoils~\cite{PSDpaper1, PSDpaper2, PSDpaper3}.
-Silicon photon multiplier (SiPM), as the next generation photosensors for scintillator detectors, has many advantages over traditional photon multiplier tubes (PMTs), including competitive price, lower operate voltage, lower radio-active background and higher quantum efficiency (QE)~\cite{SiPM}.
-Therefore, SiPM-based photosensors are expected to play a significant role in the future low background and low threshold experiments.
+Liquid argon (LAr) has been widely used in dark matter direct searching experiments~\cite{DarkSide-20k, Deap2008} and neutrino detecting experiments~\cite{Gerda, DUNE1}.
+The excellent pulse shape discrimination (PSD) capability of LAr detectors can significantly lower the background event rate caused by overwhelming electron recoils~\cite{PSDpaper1, PSDpaper2, PSDpaper3}.
+Silicon Photon Multiplier (SiPM), as the next-generation photosensors for scintillator detectors, have many advantages over traditional Photon Multiplier Tubes (PMTs), including competitive prices, lower operating voltages, lower radio-active background, and higher quantum efficiency~\cite{SiPM}.
+Thus, SiPM-based photosensors have been expected to play a significant role in further low-threshold experiments\cite{DarkSide-20k, nEXO}.

-Previous works~\cite{PreviousWork1, PreviousWork2, PreviousWork3} proved that SiPM is a good photosensor candidate for LAr detectors.
-However, the difference of the LAr detector PSD capability when using SiPM arrays or PMTs as photosensors is barely studied, which theoretically exists.
-Compared with traditional PMTs, the compact structure of SiPM array indicates a larger photon sensitive area, which means more photons received with same energy deposition, and the higher QE of SiPM means that more photoelectrons produced on photocathodes with same photons collected.
-The two differences above could be evaluated with specific detector design and experimental setup.
-Besides, there are another two differences which are difficult to be compared, namely the effects of the single photoelectron (SPE) energy resolution and the SPE pulse shape.
-This paper discussed in detail how the SPE energy resolution and the pulse shape of a photosensor affect the PSD capability of LAr detector.
+Previous works~\cite{PreviousWork1, PreviousWork2, PreviousWork3} have proved that SiPM is a good photosensor candidate for LAr detectors.
+However, the difference in the LAr detector's PSD capability when using SiPMs or PMTs as photosensors is barely studied, but theoretically exists.
+Compared with PMTs, the wide Single PhotoElectron (SPE) waveform and the higher probability of correlated signals of SiPM may reduce the PSD capability, while the much better SPE energy resolution of SiPM may improve its PSD capability.
+In this work, the authors will discuss how a photosensor’s SPE energy resolution, pulse shape, and correlated signals affect the LAr detector’s PSD capability.